7 Reasons To Collect Citi ThankYou Points, Now More Than Ever

 Turkish Miles&Smiles has some great award deals

-We often see transferable points currencies offer transfer bonuses, and historically the Citi ThankYou program has been one of the most aggressive with offering these.
-The idea is that you can transfer Citi ThankYou points to over a dozen airline partners, and sometimes the transfer ratio is better than 1:1 for a limited time.
+We sometimes see transferable points currencies offer transfer bonuses, and the Citi ThankYou program is one of the most aggressive when it comes to offering these.
+The idea is that you can transfer Citi ThankYou points to a large variety of airline and hotel partners, and often you get a better ratio than usual, but only for a limited time.

 If you can take advantage of transfer bonuses strategically, you can stretch your points even further.
-In the past we’ve seen transfer bonuses to Air France-KLM Flying Blue, Avianca LifeMiles, Cathay Pacific Asia Miles, Virgin Atlantic Flying Club, and more.
+We often see transfer bonuses to programs like Air France-KLM Flying Club, Avianca Lifemiles, Virgin Atlantic Flying Club, and more.
+I’d argue there’s big value to taking advantage of those when they’re available.

 Redeem Citi ThankYou points for travel in ANA first class